 Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes the buffer was removed.
 The second round of protocol BUOW surveys were conducted in May and no BUOWs or signs were detected.
 The final two rounds of surveys were conducted this month and no BUOW or associated signs were observed.
 The Biologist will continue to conduct preconstruction surveys for nesting burrowing owls no more than 7 days prior to ground disturbance as needed throughout the 2021 nesting season.
-BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018, 2019, and 2020, prior to project-related activities with the potential to impact nesting birds.
-Nesting bird surveys continued during this reporting period for the 2021 nesting season.
-Previously active cliff swallow nests previously observed on the underside of the Tunnel Ave bridge were declared inactive on August 25, 2021.
-Currently, there are no active nests on the Project site.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018, 2019, 2020 and 2021, prior to project- related activities with the potential to impact nesting birds.
 BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
 No special-status species or other potentially sensitive biological resources were observed.
 The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.
+BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
+No Monarch butterfly overwintering sites have

-Reporting Miti gatio on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
-No Monarch butterfly overwintering sites have been observed on the Project to date.
+Reporting Miti gatio n Tim ing Mitigation Measure Construction Post- Construction Operation Status Status Notes been observed on the Project to date.
 BIO-1j: Avoid nesting birds and bats during vegetation maintenance. x Upcoming To be completed during Project operation.
 BIO-2: Implement serpentine bunchgrass avoidance and revegetation measures. x x x Complete Not applicable.
 Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect serpentine bunchgrass.
 This measure is no longer needed.
 BIO-3: Avoid or compensate for impacts on wetlands and waters. x x x Complete The JPB has compensated for unavoidable wetland impacts by purchasing adequate credits from a wetlands mitigation bank approved by USACE and SFRWQCB.
-BIO-5: Implement Tree Avoidance, Minimization, and Replacement Plan. x x x Ongoing Tree removal and pruning activities were initiated in August 2017, and are ongoing, under the guidance of the BBI Arborist, and in accordance with the Tree Avoidance, Minimization, and Replacement Plan.
+BIO-5: Implement Tree Avoidance, Minimization, and Replacement Plan.
+X x x Ongoing Tree removal and pruning activities were initiated in August 2017, and are ongoing, under the guidance of the BBI Arborist, and in accordance with the Tree Avoidance, Minimization, and Replacement Plan.
 Tree Removal and Pruning status is provided to the JPB on a regular basis.
 BIO-6: Pay Santa Clara Valley Habitat Plan land cover fee (if necessary). x Complete Not applicable.
-The SCVHP does not apply to the Project because TPS2, Option 1 was not selected and OCS
+The SCVHP does not apply to the Project because TPS2, Option 1 was not selected and OCS does not extend to Communication Hill.
+This measure is not needed.